 App Autoscaler logs all autoscaling events.
 You can view event history and manage notifications for App Autoscaler.

 To view all autoscaling events in the past 24 hours, click View More in the Event History section of the Manage Autoscaling pane.
+You will see the Most Recent event and its corresponding date.
+The type of event is also shown, such as the Rule Applied, for example.

 App Autoscaler emails or texts its event notifications to all users with the Space Developer role by default.